elastic/universal-profiling-documentation/README.md

 > **Warning**
 >
 > Simply pushing debug information and then stripping the binary later **will not work**:
-> the executable passed via the `-e` argument is used to calculate the file hash that is used to
+> the executable passed via the `-e` argument is used to calculate the file hash that
-> associate stack traces with their symbols and stripping the binary later will change that hash.
+> associates stack traces with their symbols and stripping the binary later will change that hash.

 #### Native symbolization limitations